alessandrofrancesconi/carwin/README.md

 -------

 We are two students at University of Bologna, Computer Science Department.
-This project belongs to its Artificial Intelligence course.
+This project belongs to the Artificial Intelligence course.

-	Buzzoni Marco (marco.buzzoni2@studio.unibo.it)
+* Buzzoni Marco (marco.buzzoni2@studio.unibo.it)
-	Francesconi Alessandro (alessand.francescon2@studio.unibo.it)
+* Francesconi Alessandro (alessand.francescon2@studio.unibo.it)